ncullen93/pyGOBN/README.md

 <h2>Example</h2>
 Here is a real example of running pyGOBN from the IPython shell.
-In this example, the GOBNILP source code has already installed on my local machine, so I can simply set the parameter settings - walltime equal to 10 seconds - and then learn the Bayesian network from the data file.
+In this example, the GOBNILP source code has already been installed on my local machine, so I can simply set the parameter settings - walltime equal to 10 seconds - and then learn the Bayesian network from the data file.
 This shows the type of output you can expect, although the level of output verbosity can easily be altered.